herbertludowieg/docs-tutorial/README.md

 In the first case for pure HTML code it is very simple as there is not conversion that has to happen to publish to an HTML website (I use this on my personal portfolio website).
 This can give you the most control over how your website/documentation looks, but requires the greatest amount of work, obviously.
 Using pure Markdown is a very convenient option as it is simple to create pages, very simplistic, and easy to maintain.
 However, this can be very restrictive in terms of how the final product will look.
 Using reStructured text is similar to how you would write things in Markdown, but it is very simple to use third-party programs like [Sphinx](https://www.sphinx-doc.org/en/master/) to compile the files into HTML.
 Some third party programs, like Sphinx, can also go through your source code and, as long as the formatting is correct, they can automatically build the documentation for the source code (I use this a Python code that I have created).

+##### Note:

-**Note**: I am assuming that you are creating the documentation pages for a repository, not a personal website to be hosted with the web address `https://username.github.io`.
+I am assuming that you are creating the documentation pages for a repository, not a personal website to be hosted with the web address `https://username.github.io`.
 If you are trying to create a personal website, you will need to create a repository with the name `username.github.io`, where `username` in both cases is your GitHub username.
 I will highlight where there may be some slight differences in the information provided here, but the only difference is the web address used for the website.

 ## Enabling GitHub pages